-In the November 2018 Monthly Progress Report (MPR), SFMTA estimates the total cost impact of potential changes to the 1300 Contract at \$20.3 million, compared with \$20.6 million in October, a decrease of about \$0.3 million.
-After potential changes were accounted for, around \$5 million in allocated contingency remained for Contract 1300 at the end of October.
-The resulting contingency of over 2% of potential remaining cost on the 1300 Contract after potential changes are accounted for is likely insufficient, and additional contingency will probably need to be allocated to this contract prior to completion.
+In the June 2019 Monthly Progress Report (MPR), SFMTA estimates the total cost impact of potential changes to the 1300 Contract at \$21.1 million, compared with \$20.6 million in May 2019, an increase of \$0.5 million.
+The resulting contingency of just under 2% of potential remaining cost on the 1300 Contract after potential changes are accounted for is likely insufficient, and additional contingency will probably need to be allocated to this contract prior to completion.
 The available unallocated contingency and excess contingency for other elements of the program will be sufficient to allow on-budget completion of the CSP if SFMTA's estimate of pending changes is accurate.
 However, numerous claims from TPC may consume the available contingency if not settled for less than the claimed amounts.

 Table 3 shows the overall budget, trends, and contingency status for the entire Central Subway program.
-The Budget Forecast Variance, which reflects the total remaining contingency after the cost of trends is accounted for, is 17.2% of the potential remaining spending.
+The Budget Forecast Variance, which reflects the total remaining contingency after the cost of trends is accounted for, is 13.3% of the potential remaining spending.
 In the opinion of the PMOC, this contingency would be sufficient to provide a reasonable confidence in an onbudget completion of the project if contractor claims were in the typical range of costs for projects of this size.
-Note that the values in Table 3 reflect the project status as of the end of November 2018 as reported in SFMTA's latest MPR, and show significantly different values for potential contract changes because of the differing data dates and because pending contract changes in Table 3 include only SFMTA-initiated PCCs and contractor CORs that have been determined to have merit.
-Claims and denied CORs are not included in the cost forecast in Table
+Note that the values in Table 3 reflect the project status as of the end of June 2019 as reported in SFMTA's latest MPR.
+Claims and denied CORs are not included in the cost forecast in Table 3.
+As of June 12, 2019, SFMTA estimated the cost exposure from claims at \$48.5 million.